filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/hardhat/index.md

     - "/developers/smart-contracts/hardhat/"
 ---

-While originally created for the Ethereum blockchain, the Filecoin EVM-runtime allows Hardhat to be used to develop and deploy smart contracts on the Filecoin network.
+While originally created for the Ethereum blockchain, the Filecoin Ethereum Virtual Machine runtime (FEVM) allows Hardhat to be used to develop and deploy smart contracts on the Filecoin network.

 ## Quickstart

-The [Filecoin EVM-runtime Hardhat kit](https://github.com/filecoin-project/FEVM-Hardhat-Kit) is a starter hardhat project for developing, deploying, and testing Solidity smart contracts on the Filecoin network.
+The [FEVM Hardhat kit](https://github.com/filecoin-project/FEVM-Hardhat-Kit) is a starter hardhat project for developing, deploying, and testing Solidity smart contracts on the Filecoin network.
 It functions in the same way as other Hardhat development kits.
 Check out the quickstart below to test it out!

 ### Prerequisites